Common questions and answers

 - SPIS – seller property information statement.
 A statement completed by a seller.
 It is not a mandatory form.
 Ask your salesperson or broker about this form.

-2. How do I know if I am working with a person registered under the REBBA 2002?
+2. How do I know if I am working with a person registered with RECO?

 Visit our Look Up a Salesperson or Brokerage Search where you may search for registrants.